chainer/chainer/docs/source/contribution.rst

 WIP PRs may occasionally be useful for discussing based on concrete code.

 When a PR is created (or updated), it is automatically tested in one of our CI environments, namely Travis CI.
+There are other CI environments as well often manually triggered by the reviewer.
+The various CIs are required to test for instance different platforms or CUDA environments.
-Once tests pass all CI environments and the PR is approved by a reviewer from the core team, it will be merged.
+Once the tests in all CI environments pass and/or the PR is approved by the reviewer, the PR will be merged.

 .. note::